1-IHR/flywire/README.md

 ## Result

 > **45 neurons · 84 directed edges · BANC × FAFB × MCNS · score 46.86**
-> Score = N × (1 + edge density) on the largest weakly connected component.
-Verified by exhaustive pairwise isomorphism check: 2,025 ordered pairs, 0 violations.
+> Score ranked across triplets by N × (1 + edge density) to jointly reward subgraph size and connectivity; the winning triplet also has the highest raw N. Verified by exhaustive pairwise isomorphism check: 2,025 ordered pairs, 0 violations.

-In FAFB, the recovered circuit annotates as the optic lobe **Elementary Motion Detector**: all four directional subtypes of T4 (ON) and T5 (OFF) are present, with CT1 as the sole GABAergic hub.
-The same topology appears in MCNS as optic lobe neurons and in BANC as the mushroom body KC-APL system, reflecting a shared architectural motif (a wide-field inhibitory hub organising a population of parallel neurons) independently instantiated in two distinct brain regions.
+In FAFB, the 45 neurons annotate as the optic lobe Elementary Motion Detector (T4/T5/Tm/Mi1/CT1; Schlegel et al. 2024).
+The same topology maps to optic lobe neurons in MCNS and to mushroom body neurons (Kenyon cells, APL, MBON30) in BANC.
 ---

 ## Key Observations